MobileAppDevelopment-Fall2025/The-Food-Runner/SECURITY.md

 ## Scope

-This security policy applies to all aspects of the The Food Runner project, including but not limited to the codebase, documentation, and website.
+This security policy applies to all aspects of the The Food Runner, including but not limited to the codebase, documentation, and website.

 ## Reporting a Vulnerability